aem-design/aem.design/_manual/060-conventions.md

 </cancelinheritparent>
 ```

-Don’t use Checkbox fields in dialogs - use Dropdowns so that its clear what if use has made a selection and what defauls are
+Don't use Checkbox fields in dialogs - use Dropdowns so that it's clear what if the user has made a selection and what defaults are

 ```html
 <cancelinheritparent